Necrno/nodejs-bot-guide/Chapter 1 - Basic Logging-in Bot/README.md

  if (err) {
  ```

  which checks if an error occured.
-If there was an error encountered logging in, we will have something in this variable and the if statement will run, otherwise `err` will be *undefined* (also known as *null): which means it has no value assigned to it.
+If there was an error encountered logging in, we will have something in this variable and the if statement will run, otherwise `err` will be *undefined*: which means it has no value assigned to it.
 So if there's an error we will run this (the code in the if statement):

  ```js
 console.log("There was an error logging in!
 Error details: " + err.message);